Generic selectors

 Is fasting the only way we suffer for God and prove our obedience to Him?
 No. Many suffer all manner of afflictions including sickness, disease, and pain to mention but a few of the trials God’s people have experienced.
 This physical life is the proving ground for obedience to God in order to receive eternal life.
 Notice the importance of the sufferings of Jesus Christ during the Passover memorial:

-1 CORINTHIANS 11:29 Because the one who eats and drinks unworthily is eating and drinking judgment to himself, not discerning the body of the Lord.
+1 CORINTHIANS 11:29 For he who eats and drinks in an unworthy manner eats and drinks judgment to himself, not discerning the Lord’s body.

-What does “not discerning the body” of Jesus Christ mean?
+What does “not discerning the Lord’s body” mean?
 It means to fail to understand that He willingly suffered in the flesh for us and gave us an example to likewise willingly suffer.
 Fasting is a choice to suffer for God.
-If we do not voluntarily fast to inflict suffering upon ourselves, how will God prove we will always obey Him?
+If we do not voluntarily fast to inflict suffering upon ourselves, how can God prove we will always obey Him?
 Through other trials that come upon us.

-Does this mean that fasting is a substitute for fiery trials[15]?
+Does this mean that fasting is a substitute for fiery trials[14]?
 Not at all.
-The Corinthians were getting drunk and carousing as the Passover grew near, so Paul warned them against disrespecting the sufferings of Christ (“the body of the Lord”):
+The Corinthians were getting drunk and carousing as the Passover grew near, so Paul warned them against disrespecting the sufferings of Christ (“the Lord’s body”):

-1 CORINTHIANS 11:30-32 For this very reason, many are weak and sickly among you, and many have fallen asleep.
-31 Now if we would examine ourselves, we would not be judged.
-32 But when we are judged, we are chastened by the Lord, so that we will not be condemned with the world.
+1 CORINTHIANS 11:30-32 For this reason many are weak and sick among you, and many sleep.
+31 For if we would [examine] ourselves, we would not be judged.
+32 But when we are judged, we are chastened by the Lord, that we may not be condemned with the world.

 Fasting Is Time Devoted to Prayer